Ankit-8081/Task-Planner/README.md

 **Built with 💚 by Ankit Raj**

-*"Transform chaos into clarity, one mission at a time."*
+*"Stop planning, start doing."*

-**Powered by Firebase Cloud Functions • Web Push API • Service Workers**
+**Powered by Firebase · Gemini AI · EmailJS · Web Push API · Service Workers**

 ⭐ Star this repo if it helped you!